0xc000022070/zen-browser-flake/.github/README.md

 ## Troubleshooting

+#### The requested URL returned error: 404

+This usually happens when the Zen team deletes a beta release from the official repository.
+They do this to keep only stable artifacts available.
+See [#105](https://github.com/0xc000022070/zen-browser-flake/issues/105#issuecomment-3243452133) and [#112](https://github.com/0xc000022070/zen-browser-flake/issues/112#issuecomment-3262519193) for further context.

+You can either revert your nix input update or wait until CI refreshes [sources.json](../sources.json).

 #### Zen not seeing my GPU

 Make sure that you update your flake.lock as to sync up nixpkgs version.
 Or make zen follow your system nixpkgs by using